 Google Ads has a non-profits arm that distributes up to $329 worth of Google Ads spend a day to registered charities.
 The most recent client we helped with this was Arts Derbyshire, and so whilst it’s fresh in our minds, we are outlining the process for you here so you can get free ads money for your charity too!

 The headline is that you get $329 a day for your charity.
-You never see this money of course, and it is “money” that is available to you as a budget in a Google Ads account that, although it’s less tangible than receiving ready cash for your charity, it’s a valuable way of helping you to drive traffic to your website to persuade website visitors to support your charity in other ways.
+You never see this money of course, and it is “money” that is available to you as a budget in a Google Ads account that, although it’s less tangible than receiving ready cash for your charity, is a valuable way of helping you to drive traffic to your website to persuade website visitors to support your charity in other ways.

 As well as campaigns aimed at driving people to your website to read about your activities or advertise your events to them, you can also set up donation campaigns.
 In this case, you might set up a donations campaign to ask for things that your charity needs.
 If you work for a charity that supports homeless people, you might have a regular callout for blankets and clothing – an ads campaign that is set up to capture these people and show them how they can get their donations to you would be really useful in this example.